skat/rsu-b2b-sample-client-java/pem/README.md

 ### PROD Environment

-**Important**: The following certificate replace the existing PRODUCTION certificate on 22.
-June 2022 at 0800 hours CET.
+**Important**: The following certificate replace the existing PRODUCTION certificate on 5.
+July 2022 at 0800 hours CET.
 Please follow this page to check changes in the schedule.

 * OCES3 certificate for the [PROD Environment](/pem/ws-security/b2b-prod-system.pem) (**Note**: Expires on April 27, 2026)